-- Presidential Race - Because these races take place only once every four years, the public has years to grapple with political betting odds before placing wagers on the next president-elect.
+- Presidential Race - Because these races take place only once every four years, the public has plenty of time to grapple with political betting odds before placing wagers on the next President Elect.

 - Senate Races - As United States Senators are up for election every six years, off-year elections are gaining momentum in the political betting industry.

-- House Races - The upcoming 2020 US House election will see all 435 seats will be up for elections.
-This is an exciting race within the gambling arena as election predictions and voting probabilities exist for a massive number of races.
+- House Races - The upcoming 2020 US House election will see all 435 seats up for grabs.
+This is an exciting market within the gambling arena, as election predictions and voting probabilities exist for a massive number of races.

 Factors to Consider When Placing a Political Bet

-The key to betting on political elections is wagering based on logic rather than emotion.
-Therefore, bets should not be placed solely on the desired outcome, but rather on the most probable outcome based on your research and informed opinion of the event most likely to occur.
-Sometimes the wisest wager may be against what one may wish to happen.
-Try to consider all possible factors and conduct much research before placing a wager on political elections.
+The key to betting on elections is wagering based on logic rather than emotion.
+Therefore, bets should not be placed solely on a personal desired outcome, but rather on the most probable outcome based on your research and the most informed opinion of the event most likely to occur.
+Sometimes the wisest wager may go against what one may wish to happen.
+For this reason, try to consider all possible factors and conduct adequate research before placing any wager on political outcomes.

 Types of Political Betting

 There are many types of political bets that can be placed.
-A few examples of the types of bets that can be placed include: Moneyline bets, parlay bets, futures bets, prop bets, and straight up bets.
+A few examples of the kinds of wagers you'll find at offshore election betting sites include straight bets, futures bets, prop bets, and parlays.

-- Futures Bets: wagers that are placed far in advance.
-Futures bets have considerably high payouts since there is little information available to ensure an informed wager is placed.
+- Futures Bets: Futures are wagers that are placed far in advance.
+Political futures bets have very high payouts since there is little information available to ensure that an informed wager is placed.
 Futures boards can have dozens of choices with widely varying odds that include future running mate odds, state electoral college results, and much more.